 He began playing music at the age of 15 in 1968 for a group called Tim, Tom & Ron.
 In 1968, Schmit originally had a rejected audition to join Poco before joining the band when Randy Meisner quit, playing with them from 1969 to 1977.

 History would repeat itself in 1977.
 Meisner quit the Eagles, and once again, it would be Schmit who’d be his replacement.
-He’d become a vital member of the band and most notably co-wrote and sung on the track “The Long Run.”
+He’d become a vital band member and most notably co-wrote and sung on the track “The Long Run.”

 After the Eagles broke in 1980, he joined many other bands, including Ringo Starr & His All-Starr Band and Toto.
 In 2012, Schmit was successfully treated for throat and neck cancer.
 He’s been married twice and has three children, with his oldest, Jeddrah, becoming a recording artist.